 Proactive planning allows families to ensure, with the highest degree of certainly possible, that the house they’ve paid off and the money they’ve saved up will stay with whatever people or charities they choose, exactly in the manner they want.

 Spouses will not have to wonder whether they can afford their lifestyle if long term care is needed.
 Children whose parents worked hard their whole lives will not have to see their parents’ savings get spent down, while the children of wealthy families remain comfortable inheriting millions.
-Children that do inherit their parents’ respectable savings will not have to see it lost to a divorcing spouse or spent down on their own medical needs.
-A well-thought-out plan protects against all these issues and does so in a way that is tailored precisely to the people involved.
+Children that do inherit their parents’ respectable savings will not have to see it lost to a divorcing spouse, or spent down on their own medical needs.
+A well thought-out plan protects against all of these issues, and does so in a way that is tailored precisely to the people involved.

 What is a trust?